ShaunFerris/Coding-Note-Taking/Data Structures and Algorithms/Data Structures - Linked Lists.md

 The canned reponse is to say: "You evalutate your needs, and if you need to do lots of insertions or deletions then go for a linked list."
 This is pretty much right but in most cases an array will still work fine and a linked list is more of a slight optimization to implement if you need the resources.

 ## Other resources
-More of my own notes on linked lists here: [[Data Structures - Linked Lists - Detailed Python Implementation]] and here: [[Data Structures - Doubly Linked Lists]]
+More of my own notes on linked lists here: [[Data Structures - Linked Lists - Detailed Python Implementation]], here: [[Data Structures - Doubly Linked Lists]] and here: [[Data Structures - Circular Linked Lists]]

 For a great overview of linked lists in python, including how to implement your own and how to use the pre-written implementation in the collections module, see: [This](https://realpython.com/linked-lists-python/#introducing-collectionsdeque)